Contact the Streets & Drainage Maintenance Division

 - Scoop-the-Poop Video

 Stormwater runoff is a leading source of water pollution.
-As stormwater runoff flows to the storm drain system it flows over land and impervious areas including sidewalks, streets, driveways, and parking lots picking up pollutants left on the ground such as oils, trash, and pet waste.
-This runoff flows into our arroyos and eventually into the Santa Fe River and which can harm the waterways, thereby discouraging recreational use of the resource, contaminating drinking water supplies, and interfering with the habitat for fish, other aquatic organisms, and wildlife.
+As stormwater runoff flows to the storm drain system, it flows over land and impervious areas, including sidewalks, streets, driveways, and parking lots picking up pollutants left on the ground, such as oils, trash, and pet waste.
+This runoff flows into our arroyos and eventually into the Santa Fe River, which can harm the waterways, discouraging recreational use of the resource, contaminating drinking water supplies, and interfering with the habitat for fish and other aquatic organisms, and wildlife.

-In 1972, Congress passed the Federal Water Pollution Control Act, otherwise known as the Clean Water Act, to restore and maintain the quality of the nation’s waterways.
+In 1972, Congress passed the Federal Water Pollution Control Act, or the Clean Water Act, to restore and maintain the quality of the nation’s waterways.
 The ultimate goal was to ensure that rivers and streams were fishable, swimmable, and drinkable.

-As part of the Clean Water Act, in 1990 the Environmental Protection Agency (EPA) created the Municipal Separate Storm Sewer System (MS4) Permit Program, under the National Pollutant Discharge Elimination System (NPDES) stormwater program.
-The MS4 program requires permittees to implement a stormwater management program as a means to control polluted stormwater discharges.
+As part of the Clean Water Act, in 1990, the Environmental Protection Agency (EPA) created the Municipal Separate Storm Sewer System (MS4) Permit Program under the National Pollutant Discharge Elimination System (NPDES) stormwater program.
+The MS4 program requires permittees to implement a stormwater management program to control polluted stormwater discharges.
 The Phase I MS4 program affected urbanized areas, as defined by the US Census Bureau, with populations of 100,000 or greater.
 In NM, only the Albuquerque area qualified under this criteria.
-In 1999, EPA expanded the program to Phase II, which included urbanized areas with populations between 50,000 to 100,000.
+In 1999, EPA expanded the program to Phase II, which included urbanized locations with populations between 50,000 to 100,000.
 The current Phase II Permit was issued in 2007, and a new Permit is expected later this year.
-The Santa Fe urbanized area is covered under Phase II of the MS4 permit program and the permittees include the City of Santa Fe, Santa Fe County, and NM Department of Transportation District 5.
+The Santa Fe urbanized area is covered under Phase II of the MS4 permit program.
+The permittees include the City of Santa Fe, Santa Fe County, and the NM Department of Transportation District 5.